-Ultimately, Covid-19 has impacted on virtually all of our lives in one way or another, so it should come as no suprise that is has affected the Life Insurance application process too.
+Ultimately, Covid-19 has impacted on all of our lives in one way or another, so it should come as no suprise that it has affected the Life Insurance application process too.

 To help clarify the situation, we have broken the areas that have been affected into 'New customers & new applications', 'Impacts on underwriting' and 'Existing customers - claims'.

 In addition to this, you can find out more about how Cavendish Online is continuing to operate in these unprecedented times by clicking here.

 New Life Insurance customers and new Life Insurance applications

 Since the outbreak of Covid-19, many life insurance companies have introduced new questions to their application forms.
 This has been done in order to establish and manage the insurance risks it poses.

 The questions that they are asking are to establish if someone has: